 More details about the tool and its operations are forthcoming.

 In the meantime, this blog represents the first based on insights derived from its ongoing use.
 It is a cross-sector analysis of HBCUs, and it paints a picture that’s both familiar and revealing.
 Familiar because these institutions have long operated at the intersection of high mission and high constraint.
-Revealing because the data shows just how consistently they’ve adapted across Carnegie classifications and governance structures—and what that says about the systems surrounding them.
+Revealing because the data shows just how consistently they’ve adapted across Carnegie Classifications and governance structures—and what that says about the systems surrounding them.

 Topline takeaway: HBCUs tend to fall in the moderate risk zone on financial health assessments—not because they’re flush, but because they’ve learned to navigate volatility without the cushions most of their peers take for granted.
 Their performance metrics show resilience, yes—but also dependency.
 Not on tuition or endowment income.
 On policy.